------DOSAGE AND ADMINISTRATION -----

-For infiltration and intramuscular use only.
+------DOSAGE AND ADMINISTRATION ------For infiltration and intramuscular use only.
 Administer HYPERRAB within 7 days after the first dose of rabies vaccine.

-Postexposure prophylaxis, along with rabies vaccine, after suspected exposure to rabies HYPERRAB 20 IU/kg body weight OR 0.0665 mL/kg body weight Administer as soon as possible after exposure, preferably at the time of the first rabies vaccine dose.
-Infiltrate the full dose of HYPERRAB thoroughly in the area around and into the Single dose wound(s), if anatom- ically feasible. • Inject the remainder, if any, intramuscularly.
+Postexposure prophylaxis, along with rabies vaccine, after suspected exposure to rabies Single dose possible after exposure, preferably at the time of the first rabies vaccine dose.
+Infiltrate the full dose of HYPERRAB thoroughly in the area --- ---

-DOSAGE FORMS AND STRENGTHS

-300 IU/mL solution for injection supplied in 1 ml and 5 mL single-dose vials.
+-----DOSAGE FORMS AND STRENGTHS -------300 IU/mL solution for injection supplied in 1 mL and 5 mL single-dose vials.

-CONTRAINDICATIONS

-None.

-WARNINGS AND PRECAUTIONS